-3. Please indicate your preference for the following: ☐ Option 1 - registration, microchipping and de-sexing by six months $\hfill\Box$ Option 2 - limited registration at three months; full registration on de-sexing oximes Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: there are many issues/complaints to deal with even, when the dog is 3 months old.
-By not getting any information until dog is 6 months old, it would be difficult for local government to follow up
+Questions - All 3.
+Please indicate your preference for the following: ☐ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☒ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: De-sexing should be done at an age agreed upon by the owner and the dog's breeder or on advice of a veterinarian on the best age to de-sex - if it is to be de-sexed at all.
+DOGSWEST members and their ANKC registered dogs should be exempt from any de-sexing legislation.
+Questions - Veterinarians up wc om 1 July 2018 South Australian veterinarian practices will be responsible for idating a centralised dog registration database when a dog is de-sexed.
+This buld replace the need to issue a sterilisation certificate.
+Would you support this approach?
+Yes No Unsure Please provide reasons for your response:

-and resolve

-Questions - Veterinarians

-From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
-This would replace the need to issue a sterilisation certificate.
-4. Would you support this approach? ☐ Yes ☐ No ☐ Unsure Please provide reasons for your response: